 About Us: Who We Are

 The Ring of Kerry Irish Dancers (RKIDs) is an IRS 501(c)(3) non-profit corporation that focuses on promoting and preserving the cultural tradition of Irish dancing, music, literature, and art.
+We are located in the Washington DC and Maryland area.
 We mainly learn and perform Irish social, or folk, dances.
 These differ from Irish step dances in that they do not require high energy jumping nor wearing special shoes.
 More information about our organization is here.

 from the Ring of Kerry Irish Dancers encyclopedia: The difference between ceili dances and set dances is the style in which they are danced, not the music.
 The music (reels, jigs, hornpipes, polkas, slides) is specific to the dance but not to the determination of whether it is a ceili dance or a set dance.

 All ceili dances are danced in the style of competitive step dancing ... hop 1-2-3s and hop 1-2-3-4-5-6-7s, up on the toes with (ideally) feet coming off the floor on the hops.
 In some cases, the “rise and grind” step from step dancing is used, and in one case, the “sink and grind” step from step dancing is used.
 A ceili dance is continuous with no breaks within the dance.
 The ceili dances have been specified by a dance commission in Ireland.
 There are 30 official ceili dances, but there are also other ceili-style dances (e.g., Every Man’s Chance, Hooks and Eyes) that are not included in the official book.
 The type of music used, and sometimes the exact tune, is specific to the dance.